EPERLab/CLEW/docs/fichas/13_Water_demands.rst

 SpecifiedAnnualDemand[r,t,y]
 ---------

-For residential, commercial and turism Water Specified Annual Demand, an average per capita consumption was established from the Central Bank of Costa Rica's water account data between 2012-2015 and multiplied by the National Institute of Statistics and Censuses of Costa Rica population projections, as shown in the following equation:
+For residential, commercial and turism Water Specified Annual Demand, an average per capita consumption was established from the Central Bank of Costa Rica's water account data between 2012-2015 and multiplied by the population projections of the National Institute of Statistics and Censuses of Costa Rica, as shown in the following equation:

 .. math::